 Cyber Monday SMS tip: “Don’t forget to adjust your abandoned cart flows to reflect the sale period, too,” Sears suggests.
 “We tighten the timing for these messages and adjust the wording to reflect the offer.”

 This year’s Cyber Monday comes with additional considerations around potential economic uncertainty.
-Smart brands are building flexibility into their SMS strategy.
+Smart brands are building flexibility into their text messaging strategy.

 Cyber Monday SMS tip: Get clear on the differences between profit and revenue in this deep dive on customer value optimization.